varyabazilova/msc_thesis/README.md

 // annual_caucasus_inventory.js - creates annual composites (1 image with .min() and .max() values per year), applies threshold to classify water and makes a 5-year-averaged glacial lake masks

-// time_series_app_sourse.js - is the sourse code for the test/prototype earth engine app
+// time_series_app_sourse.js - is the source code for the test/prototype earth engine app